robocomp/robocomp/doc/robocompdsl.md

 ```bash
 sudo apt-get install pypy-pyparsing
 ```
-NOTE 3: If installing pypy-parsing does not work and produces an error like :no module named pyparsing Run the following command :
+NOTE 3: If installing pypy-parsing does not work and produces an error like :no module named pyparsing then run the following command :
 ```bash
 sudo pip2 install pyparsing==2.2
 ```